Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 	- [3.3 Testing multiple binary traits](#33-Testing-multiple-binary-traits)
 - [Reference](#Reference)

 <p align="justify"> This repository's purpose is to give a means of replicability to the article "A dense time-calibrated phylogeny of sharks provides insights into the role of traits on their deep-time diversification" but can be generalized to other similar data as the scripts are not specific.
 All of the presented scripts are written in R language (R Core Team, 2022).
-If you are planning to use any of these scripts, please cite "XXX". </p>
+If you are planning to use any of these scripts, please cite "Marion et al., 2024". </p>

 ## Overview